ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

     style="position:absolute;top:10px;right:50px;" />

 \#Introduction In this notebook, I am reviewing data in one of the two data files I was provided.
-Principally , this is to get familiar with the contents of the file, but it is also to check the relationship among tabs.
+Principally, this is to get familiar with the contents of the file, but it is also to check the relationship among tabs and conduct initial data QA/QC.

 \#Load Libraries